Jeff Bridgman Antique Flags

 Thursday, November 6th - Sunday, November 9th, 2025

-I am excited and privileged to return for the 62nd instance of this auspicious, vetted event.
-This icon of the antique show circuit benefits the educational programs at Winterthur, the former estate of avid antiques collector and horticulturist, Henry Francis du Pont (1880-1969).
-The show has a heavy focus on American antiques and those produced for the American market, and in these categories now handily maintains the title of the best antique show in the nation.
+I am excited and privileged to return for the 62nd instance of this auspicious, vetted event, now the oldest in America.
+This icon of the antiques show circuit benefits educational programs at Winterthur, the former estate of collector and horticulturist, Henry Francis du Pont (1880-1969).
+The focus is on American antiques and those produced for the American market, and in these two categories the show now handily maintains the title of the best in the nation.

-The show is unique because all items are sold with a written guarantee of the dealers, backed by the Winterthur Museum, which hand-selects the show’s exhibitors.
-For those unfamiliar with Winterthur, you should know that it was, in some senses, the DuPont answer to the Rockefeller’s Colonial Williamsburg.
-Winterthur is not a village, however, but a huge country estate with extensive collections, top shelf museum staff, many buildings and elaborate gardens, far and away less commercialized than its Rockefeller counterpart.
-Many of its academic programs for the study of antiques and conservation are unparalleled.
-It's collection of early American textiles is the best in the nation, as is its collection of early ceramics, made for the American market.
+The Delaware Antique Show is unique because all items are sold with a written guarantee, backed not only by the dealers, but by Winterthur Museum, which hand-selects its exhibitors.
+For those unfamiliar with Winterthur, know that it was, in some senses, DuPont answer to the Rockefeller’s Colonial Williamsburg.
+More academic and less commercialized, Winterthur is not a village, but a huge country estate with extensive collections, top shelf museum staff, and elaborate gardens.
+Its master’s degree programs in museum studies & conservation, administered through the University of Delaware, remain unparalleled.
+Winterthur’s collection of early American textiles is the best in the county, as are its collections of ceramics and early American furniture.
+For a great weekend getaway, be sure to visit the show, Winterthur Museum & Gardens, and nearby Longwood Gardens (likewise amazing).

 Where?